2022 Economic Census Methodology

 Estimation

-Economic Census tabulations for basic statistics (receipts, payroll, employment, etc.) are simple summations of data from all in-scope establishments using reported data collected from the Economic Census, plus administrative records data or imputed data for nonrespondents and single-establishment firm establishments that were not selected into the Economic Census sample.
+Economic Census tabulations for basic statistics (receipts, payroll, employment, etc.) are simple summations of data from all in-scope establishments using reported data collected from the Economic Census, plus administrative records data or imputed data for nonrespondents and single-establishment firms that were not selected into the Economic Census sample.
 The most common source of imputed data is administrative data from the IRS.
+For multi-establishment firms in alternative reporting industries (see the Sample design section above), the consolidated firm level receipts data is first allocated to the individual establishments of the firm in the industry.

 Dollar values are published in current dollars.
 In tables that compare the current Economic Census to prior Economic Census statistics, no adjustment has been made to the estimates to account for inflation during the intervening period.